codemargaret/pig-dice/README.md

 * _Example input: User presses play_
 * _Example output: 1 - Your turn is over._

-* _If the number is 2-6, give the player the option to hold or roll again._
+* _If the number is 2-6, give the turn score and the player has the option to hold or roll again._
+* _Example input:User presses play_
+* _Example output: Hold or end turn?_

+* _If the player decides to hold, the turn score is added to the total._
 * _Example input:User presses play_
 * _Example output: Hold or end turn?_